shader-slang/slang/docs/building.md

 # build the generators
-cmake --workflow --preset generators --fresh mkdir my-build-platform-generators cmake --install build --config Release --component generators --prefix my-build-platform-generators
+cmake --workflow --preset generators --fresh mkdir my-build-platform-generators cmake --install build --config Release --prefix my-build-platform-generators --component generators
 # reconfigure, pointing to these generators
+# Here is also where you should set up any cross compiling environment
 cmake \
   --preset default \
   --fresh \